California State University Admission Requirements

 If you have completed 59 or fewer semester or 89 or fewer quarter transferable units by the time you plan to enter a CSU, you are considered a lower-division transfer applicant.
-To make admission decisions, CSU admission offices look at the following:
+To make admission decisions for lower-division transfer students, CSU admission offices look at whether you:

 High School Requirements:

 - The courses you completed in high school.